criyle/caddy-notifier/README.md

 ### Considerations

-1. When subscriber disconnected from the notifier, it needs to re-subscribe all channels needed, to eliminate requirement of session storage (stateful session)
+1. When subscriber disconnected from the notifier, it needs to re-subscribe all channels needed, to eliminate requirement of session storage (eliminate stateful session)
 2. For subscriber (? maybe certain optional parameter `after` can be added to receive buffered message.
 How it defines?
-If timestamp, we need to ensure time sync, If message id, we need to ensure it incremental correctly.
-Or we just send all buffered message and let subscriber to deduplicate)
+If timestamped, we need to ensure time sync, If message id, we need to ensure it incremental correctly.
+Or we just send all buffered message and let subscriber deduplicate)
-3. ~~(?)
-The channel name could be in hierarchy structure like `submission/domain_id`.
-If subscriber subscribes a prefix like `submission` (?all=1), it receives events on `submission` and all child channels. (? or the publisher just publish events with different channel)~~ (consider attribute match or other techniques later)
-4. Metrics ?
+3. Metrics
-   1. Number of message sent
+   1. Number of message sent (`message_sent`)
-   2. number of subscribe event
+   2. number of subscribe event (`subscribe_requested`)
-   3. current connection count
+   3. current connection count (`active_connection`)
-   4. current channel count
+   4. current channel count (`channel_count`)
-   5. upstream status
+   5. upstream status (`upstream_healthy`)

 ### Safety Considerations